 For example, Lookman Mashood, owner of the restaurant Buka in New York, finds a deep sense of pride in cooking authentic Nigerian food.
 "We take great pleasure in the flavor of the food,” he explains.
 “Just like our music, it needs to be real, real loud."
 For Lookman, his restaurant is also a place to bring people together, a place where Nigerian immigrants can connect with each other.
 "People come and try the food and say, ‘Yes, I’m home.'"

 Similarly, Greg Tillery, owner of We Dat’s Chicken & Shrimp, sees his restaurant as a way to bring people together while also highlighting the unique culture of his city.
 "Food in New Orleans is more than just food, food in New Orleans is what brings families together," Greg says.
 "Our city is filled with so much life, so much culture, amazing food, and amazing people."

 Another New Orleans business, NoLa Cookie Company, finds a way to connect family to cooking.
 Owner Brittney Hawkins-Dobard follows the legacy of her grandmother, who was also a cook.
 "I'm just happy we can provide sweet treats that remind our customers of their mom or their grandmother, someone who bakes for them," Brittney shares.

 Celebrating Black History Month at DoorDash

-That’s why, beyond honoring the Black entrepreneurs of yesterday and today, we’re also using Black History Month as a moment to offer additional practical support for Black-owned businesses.
+Beyond honoring the Black entrepreneurs of yesterday and today, we’re also using Black History Month as a moment to offer additional practical support for Black-owned businesses and communities.
 Here’s some of what we’re doing: